Construction

 -

-inline explicit MaterialDesignatorBlueprintNode(const std::string &name)
+explicit MaterialDesignatorBlueprintNode(const std::string &name)

 Main constructor for the material designator node.